fadymedhat/MCLNN-theano/README.md

 ## Citing the MCLNN
 If you are using the MCLNN in your work please cite us as follows:

-If your work involves temporal signals other than sound, or you are using the GTZAN or ISMIR2004 music datasets, then use:
+_If your work involves temporal signals other than sound, or you are using the GTZAN or ISMIR2004 music datasets._
 ```
 Fady Medhat, David Chesmore, John Robinson, "Masked Conditional Neural Networks for Audio Classification,"
 International Conference on Artificial Neural Networks and Machine Learning, ICANN 2017.
 ```
-Ballroom dataset or Homburg dataset

-   _Shallow MCLNN for Ballroom_
+_Shallow MCLNN with long segments for Ballroom_
 ```
 Fady Medhat, David Chesmore, John Robinson, "Automatic Classification of Music Genre Using
 Masked Conditional Neural Networks," IEEE International Conference on Data Mining, ICDM 2017.
 ```

-   _Deep MCLNN for Ballroom and Homburg_
+_Deep MCLNN with short segments for Ballroom and Homburg_
 ```
 Fady Medhat, David Chesmore, John Robinson, "Music Genre Classification Using
 Masked Conditional Neural Networks," International Conference on Neural Information Processing, ICONIP 2017.